Pennsylvania Department of Health

 Observations:

-Based on a review of nursing time schedules, it was determined that the facility failed to meet the minimum licensed practical nurse (LPN) to resident ratios for six of eight days reviewed.
+Based on a review of nursing time schedules, it was determined that the facility failed to meet the minimum licensed practical nurse (LPN) to resident ratios for eight of 21 days reviewed.

 Findings include:

-Review of nursing schedules from February 12 through 19, 2024, revealed the following:
+Review of nursing schedules for 21 days from February 4 through February 24, 2026, revealed the following:

 1. LPN ratios for the dates noted in the survey cannot be corrected as this is a past event.